smithlabcode/mlml/README.txt

 INPUT FILE FORMAT
 -------------------------------------------------------------------------------
-All input files for -u, -m and -h options should be in methcounts format. methcounts is a component of methpipe software (). methcounts format is basically BED format (see reference at https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+All input files for -u, -m and -h options should be in BED format.
+Detailed file format is discussed in manual.
 Followed is an example:

 chr1	3001345 3001346 CpG:9   0.777777777778  +